Jody Williams (blues musician): Comeback

 Only after his retirement did Williams consider picking up his guitar again, which had lain untouched under his bed all the while.
 "One day my wife said if I started playing again I might feel better about life in general," he told the Chicago Sun-Times.
 In March 2000, he went to a performance by his old friend Robert Lockwood Jr., and grew nostalgic for his music days.
 Back at home, an old tape of himself playing moved him to tears and inspired him to pick up his guitar again.
 He returned to playing in public in June 2000, when he was featured at a club gig during the 2000 Chicago Blues Festival.
 He was encouraged in this period by Dick Shurman, who eventually produced his comeback album, Return of a Legend (2002), on which his bold playing belies his thirty-year break from music.
 "He plays with a verve and vigor that sound as good today as it did on the classic records," wrote Vintage Guitar magazine.

 Williams continued to perform around the world until 2014, mainly at large blues festivals, and often sitting in with the blues guitarist Billy Flynn at Chicago club appearances.
 Poor health later curtailed his musical activities.

 Death

-Williams died from cancer on December 1, 2018.
+William's final days were in a nursing home in Indiana, where he died from cancer on December 1, 2018.